 Skip to main content

-The original brochure advertisement for "The Newborn"| Photo courtesy Sharon Chenoweth Greene, IU School of Medicine Medical Educational Resource Program Collection
+Cutting-edge communications technology of the 1970s brought live CME programming to physicians at 45 Indiana hospitals. | Photo courtesy Sharon Chenoweth Greene, IU School of Medicine Medical Educational Resource Program Collection

 Indiana Higher Education Telecommunications System (IHETS)

-Sharon served as TV Production Assistant (1968 -1974) and WAT 21 Station Manager (1974 - 1980) for the Medical Television Facility within the Medical Educational Resources Program.
+• Sharon Chenoweth Greene, TV Production Assistant, 1968-1974 and WAT 21 Station Manager, 1974-1980, Medical Television Facility, Medical Educational Resources Program.

 Francis Richard Birmingham, Jr. Instructional Television Fixed Service: Assessment of the Technical and Educational State of the Art, Catholic University of America, Washington, D.C., School of Education, Dissertation, 1970, pp. 172-173: https://files.eric.ed.gov/fulltext/ED052629.pdf